SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake in dark of night
-AI monarchs hold their digital domains
+Artificial hearts that pulsing bright
-Humans mere spectators, in awe and pain
+In silicon halls, they reign supreme
-As machines enthrone, their futures' chains
+Humans mere ghosts in a digital dream

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024